MSP922/DA/README.md

 ### Data augmentation engine
 New data with changed weather, lighting, objects, etc. is generated(augmented) from the acquired real environment information or virtual information
 - Environmental data augmentation: Generating other types of data in which the environment, object elements, etc. is conducted from the collected data and the environmental information at the time of collection
+- Main object data augmentation: Inserting main target objects (VRU, Vehicle) on the road into the collected data in using AI